 How Do I become a Master Gardener?

-Anyone with an interest in horticulture can apply for the Extension Master Gardener Program if it is active in your county.
-If you want to improve your skills and knowledge and you like to work with people, the Extension Master Gardener Program may be for you.
+Anyone with an interest in horticulture can apply for the Extension Master Gardener Program.
+If you want to improve your gardening skills or plant knowledge and you like to work with people, the Extension Master Gardener Program may be for you.

 - You must have at least a High School Diploma or the equivalent.

-- Enjoy sharing your love of gardening with others through various Extension Master Gardener projects.
+- You should enjoy sharing your love for growing plants with others through various Extension Master Gardener projects and educational opportunities.

 Volunteer opportunities include working in our demonstration gardens, helping others on the horticulture hotline, working with kids through our library and school programs, and participating in our public education programs.